ericbarch/dockuwiki/README.md

 ### But why is it?
-We wanted a dead simple method of setting up wikis without hassle.
+I wanted a dead simple method of setting up wikis without hassle.
 Using a git repo for backups simplifies deployment and eliminates the need for a host with persistent storage.

 ### I don’t get the name
-We tried to be cute by combining "Docker" and "Doku".
+I tried to be cute by combining "Docker" and "Doku".
 Get it?
 Hah!

 ### How do I use it?